A New Broadcast Model for Several Network Topologies

 \section{Introduction}

 In the age of supercomputing, optimal performance is a necessity for the advancement of scientific fields, particularly in big data domains such as artificial intelligence, molecular dynamics, and climate modeling, as well as industrial applications including media, energy, financial, and information technology \cite{almeida2025assessing, 9355242, doi:10.1177/10943420231183688, doi:10.1021/ct9000685, app10196717}.
-One fundamental task in distributed systems and parallel computing is broadcasting, in which a source node communicates its data to all other nodes in a network.
+One fundamental task in distributed systems and parallel computing is broadcasting, in which a source node contains a message that must be received by all other nodes in a network.
 Broadcasting is necessary for a wide range of parallelized tasks, including matrix operations, shortest paths and other graph operations, and other algorithms, namely the Fast Fourier Transform \cite{10.5555/899255, 10.1007/11549468_87, dongarra2003linpack}.

-Many broadcast algorithms have been proposed that are deterministic \cite{HASANOV201530,article1212,7776477, 10.1007/978-3-540-30218-6_28, 10.1007/11557654_8, 1420226} and stochastic \cite{8361902, 10.1145/1400751.1400773}, each of which are applied in different domains depending on the nature of the network topology.
-In supercomputers and high performance computing clusters, where a network topology is typically known, a deterministic broadcast algorithm guarantees performance predictability and reproducibility.
-Commonly used general broadcast algorithms include binomial trees, pipeline algorithms, scatter-all-gather, recursive doubling.
-These existing broadcast algorithms assume regular or well-structured topologies such as trees, hypercubes, or meshes, enabling them to exploit known properties including symmetry and bounded diameter \cite{679219}.
-However, modern superclusters utilize unique topologies, namely Butterfly \cite{10.1145/1250662.1250679}, Dragonfly \cite{7776477}, and Fat-tree \cite{9926123}, which include a high radix and other special properties \cite{6337589} for transmission optimization.
-In such settings, relying on general broadcast algorithms may lead to inefficient schedules, so specialized algorithms are necessary for each unique topology \cite{article_pfDeng, 7776477}.
-A general purpose and efficient deterministic broadcast protocol that can adapt to any topology is therefore both incredibly practical and, from a theoretical perspective, an area of interest.
+Many broadcast algorithms have been proposed that are deterministic \cite{HASANOV201530, article1212,fat_tree_alg, 10.1007/978-3-540-30218-6_28, 10.1007/11557654_8, 1420226, novel_pipelined, pipeline_bcast, twotree, Bine, article_pfDeng, GLF, GLF2} and stochastic \cite{8361902, 10.1145/1400751.1400773}, which are applied to different domains depending on the nature of the network topology.
+In supercomputers and high-performance computing clusters, where the network topology is known, a deterministic broadcast algorithm guarantees performance predictability.
+Broadcast implementations using the Message Passing Interface (MPI), a standardized protocol for parallel computing, employ general broadcast algorithms including binomial tree, flat tree, pipeline, and scatter-allgather.
+The actual algorithm is dynamically selected based on factors such as message size and the number of processors \cite{MPICH, f7a8565e2a44463d956da9c22c088375}.